-A disc pathology is when one of the discs in your back (usually lower back or neck) protrudes out and hits on the nerve causing pain.
+Disc pathologies is when one of the discs in your back (usually lower back or neck) protrudes out on the nerve causing pain.
 Depending on which disc is affected and how much it is compressing the nerve will determine where your symptoms are located.
 In the lower back you can get pain in the lower back, into the hip and down the leg or both.
 In the neck your symptoms could be in your neck, down your arm, or both.

 What does it feel like?

-- Disc pain can be described in many different ways including sharp shooting pain, like an electric shock, burning and usually a general constant ache.
+- Disc pain could feel like sharp shooting pain, like an electric shock, burning and usually a general constant ache.

 - Some people experience more local pain in the back or neck where others only feel the pain down the arm or leg eg in their calf, side of the leg or outside of the arm .

-- Painful tasks include bending down to put socks or shoes on, standing up from sitting, getting out of bed, getting in or out of the car, lifting or carrying things, looking up, looking down.
+- Painful tasks include bending down to put socks or shoes on, standing up from sitting, getting out of bed, getting in or out of the car, lifting or carrying things.

 - You may have noticed tingling, pins and needles or numbness in your calf or foot, or in your fingers or forearm.